sameerdhoke/szhw-model-interest-rate-simulation/README.md

 ### Description

-This project analyzes US 10-year treasury yields using the Schöbel-Zhu Hull-White (SZHW) model.
-The primary purpose of this project is to develop a simulation model to analyze the impact of different economic scenarios on interest rates and estimate the value of a call option under each scenario.
-I have divided the project into Part A and Part B.
+This study uses the Schöbel-Zhu Hull-White (SZHW) model to examine US 10-year Treasury yields.
+Creating a simulation model to explore the effects of various economic scenarios on interest rates and calculate the value of a call option for each scenario is the primary goal of this project.
+The project is separated into Part A and Part B.

-In Part A, I first gather historical interest rate data and calibrate the SZHW model.
-Then, I develop a simulation model to generate interest rate scenarios, analyze the simulated results, and estimate the coefficients for each independent variable using a linear regression model.
-I also evaluate the impact of interest rate scenarios using the Black-Scholes model to estimate the value of a call option.
+I initially acquired historical interest rate information in Part A before calibrating the SZHW model.
+Finally, I create a simulation model to create interest rate scenarios, examine the simulation results, and use a linear regression model to estimate the coefficients for each independent variable.
+The Black-Scholes model, which calculates the value of a call option, is another tool I use to assess the effects of various interest rate scenarios.

-In Part B, I incorporate the impact of economic indicators into the scenarios and then develop the simulation model to evaluate the effect of interest rate scenarios and estimate the value of a call option under each scenario.
-I also validate and analyze the performance of the simulation model by comparing the simulated yields with historical yields.
+In Part B, I factor in the effects of economic indicators when creating the scenarios.
+After that, I create the simulation model to assess the impact of interest rate scenarios and calculate the value of a call option under each one.
+I also validate and evaluate the simulation model's performance by contrasting the simulated yields with actual yields.

 The Schöbel-Zhu Hull-White model is a popular financial model for interest rate derivatives that extends the popular Hull-White model by incorporating the stochastic volatility of the interest rate.
 This model has several advantages, including being able to produce more realistic yield curves and having the ability to incorporate the impact of various economic indicators on interest rates.
 The disadvantage is that it can be computationally expensive and may require more data for calibration.

-This project aims to provide a comprehensive framework for analyzing US 10-year treasury using the Schöbel-Zhu Hull-White (SZHW) model and to demonstrate how this model can be used to evaluate the impact of various economic scenarios on interest rates and estimate the value of a call option under each scenario.
+This project aims to provide a comprehensive framework for analyzing US 10-year treasury using the SZHW model and to demonstrate how this model can be used to evaluate the impact of various economic scenarios on interest rates and estimate the value of a call option under each scenario.

 ### Theoretical Background and Mathematical Expression of the Schöbel-Zhu Hull-White (SZHW) Model